-By Megan Hayes, Global Health Writes Contributor
+By Megan Hayes, Key Correspondent for the Irish Forum for Global Health

 The idea of a patent free world was explored and debated throughout the 2019 Access to Medicines Conference held at the Royal College of Surgeons (RCSI) in Dublin on April 16th.
 “There is no patent.
 Could you patent the sun?” was the response in 1955 of Jonas Salk who invented the Polio Vaccine when questioned about its proprietary rights.
 As a basic principle, it remains as valid today as it did then.
 Human health does not have to subject to the forces of a commercial market.